FTCE CS Preparation Course

 Course Format

 Our FTCE prep course is offered entirely online and is made up of a series of learning modules that cover both the basics of programming and the pedagogy of teaching programming in a blended classroom.
-Each module is made up of short video tutorials, programming exercises, open-ended responses, debugging problems, and grading practice.
+Throughout the course participants will engage with short video tutorials, auto-graded programming exercises, open-ended responses, and debugging problems.
+At the end of the course, participants will find a full-length mock exam to determine their preparedness for the exam.

 The course is designed for new and experienced teachers interested in taking the Florida Teaching Certification Examinations - Computer Science.